+FURTHER MATHEMATICS (1)

 "The fast learning pace creates an intellectually stimulating environment in a smaller class."
+(Nareh)

-(Nareh) WHY STUDY FURTHER MATHEMATICS?
+WHY STUDY FURTHER MATHEMATICS?

 Are you deeply passionate about Mathematics?
 Do you enjoy a chance to explore challenging mathematical concepts?
 Further Mathematics enables students to distinguish themselves as able mathematicians in the employment market.

 FUTURE ACADEMIC AND CAREER PATHWAYS

 It equips you with logical and analytical skills that are highly sought after in many sectors of the economy such as business, engineering and the civil service.
 Mathematics degrees and Mathematics related degrees (such as Engineering, Sciences, Computing and Economics) will benefit enormously from studying Further Mathematics.
 Some Russell Group university courses will expect Further Mathematics to have been studied at A Level.

 COURSE CONTENT

 Students will be studying the Edexcel syllabus.
 An A Level in Further Mathematics covers:

 - Core Pure Mathematics I

 - Core Pure Mathematics 2

 As well as two additional modules from:

-- Further Pure Maths I
+- Further Pure Maths

-- Further Statistics I
+- Further Statistics

-- Further Mechanics I
+- Further Mechanics

-- Decision Mathematics I
+- Decision Mathematics

 ASSESSMENT

 Core Pure Mathematics Papers I and 2: two written calculator papers, I hour and 30 minutes, 75 marks each (Edexcel 9FMO/OI and 9FMO/O2)

 Further Mechanics I and Decision Mathematics I (are the chosen options): two written calculator papers, I hour and 30 minutes, 75 marks (Edexcel 9FMO)

 EXTRACURRICULAR OPPORTUNITIES

-- Mathematics Inspiration Lecture
+- Mathematics Inspiration Lectures

 - UK Senior Mathematics Challenge

 - National Cipher Challenge

-- FMSP Team Mathematics Challenge
+- AMSP Team Mathematics Challenge

 COURSE REQUIREMENTS

-Grade 8/9 in GCSE Mathematics.
+Grade 8 in GCSE Mathematics.

-An A Level in Further Mathematics is taught following on from an A Level in Mathematics, it is not a standalone course.
+To have studied the Level 3 Additional Maths course in Year II (exam not required).
+A LEVEL · EDEXCEL An A Level in Further Mathematics is taught following on from an A Level in Mathematics, it is not a standalone course.